UmarIgan/CourseApp/README.md

 ## Dataset

-The dataset used in this project is sourced from a Kaggle image dataset.
-As the dataset originally consisted of URLs, Python scripts were employed to download and save the images using the Hugging Face library.
-This dataset comprises images of recipes along with their titles and ingredients, totaling approximately 82,000 rows.
+The dataset used in this project is sourced from a huggingface image dataset.
+This dataset comprises images of fashion products along with their titles, color, size, etc. totaling approximately 44,000 rows.
 Dataset's text were embedded using sentence-transformers/all-MiniLM-L6-v1 model while images embedded using CLIP model.

-Feel free to explore the provided Jupyter notebook to delve into the implementation details of multimodal search using Qdrant and CLIP embeddings.
+Feel free to explore the provided Jupyter notebook to delve into the implementation details of multimodal search using any vector database and CLIP embeddings.

 ## Dependencies